Courses involve plenty of time on your bike and good instructor to learner ratios. Actual course delivery may blend grades to meet people's needs.

 How you learn:

-- Practise observation techniques and hazard awareness
+• Practice observation techniques and hazard awareness.

-- Learn defensive riding strategies
+• Learn defensive riding strategies.

-- Improve bike handling skills to "look, signal, look, move" when turning
+• Improve bike handling skills to "look, signal, look, move" when turning.

 Grade 3 Advanced on-road riding